gregrickaby/nextjs-wordpress/README.md

 ### Why Mantine and not Tailwind, MUI, or \_\_\_\_?

-I preferred not to create or maintain UI components such as forms, notifications, dropdowns, and so on from scratch.
-The reason for this is explained in more detail in [this issue](https://github.com/gregrickaby/nextjs-wordpress/issues/69#issuecomment-1426217207).
+I preferred not to create or maintain complex UI components such as forms, notifications, dropdowns, and so on.
+The reason for this is explained in more detail in [this discussion](https://github.com/gregrickaby/nextjs-wordpress/discussions/76#discussioncomment-5203206).

 ---